BMR Calculator

 Understand how height, weight, age, and formula sex affect the estimate.

-Use as the base for nutrition planning tools.
+Use BMR as the base input for TDEE and calorie planning tools.

 Frequently asked questions